Rubixblockchain/Rubix/README.md

 should be used to discuss complicated or controversial changes before working on a patch set.

-Developer Slack can be found at http://rubixcointeam.slack.com.
+Developer Slack can be found at http://rubixcointeam.slack.com. (this is abandoned)

+Developer Discord can be found at https://discord.gg/rg9PfAR. (this is active)

 Testing
 -------